lukakap/fastcmd/docs/development.md

 The project uses Docker for development to ensure consistency across different development machines.
 The development environment is containerized and includes all necessary tools and dependencies.

+## Docker Images

+The project uses several Docker images:

+- `fastcmd-base`: Base image for development tools (pytest, lint)
+- `fastcmd-app`: Application image for running the command-line tool
+- `fastcmd-update-deps`: Image for updating development dependencies
+- `fastcmd-update-main-deps`: Image for updating main dependencies

+Images are automatically built on first use and cached for subsequent runs.
+They are only rebuilt when their dependencies change.

+## Dependencies

+The project uses two sets of dependencies:

-## Development Dependencies
+### Development Dependencies

-The project uses a set of development dependencies defined in `requirements-dev.list` and locked in `requirements-dev.lock`.
+Defined in `requirements-dev.list` and locked in `requirements-dev.lock`.
 These include:

 - `openai`: For OpenAI API integration
 - `sqlite-vec`: For vector database operations